-In the case of a corner parcel lot or a double frontage lot, if only one property line of a corner parcel abutting a street frontage can be designated as the frontage of the lot without creating a non-conforming parcel lot with respect to frontage, lot width and depth, then that property line shall be deemed the frontage lot line.; lif more that n one property line frontage of a corner parcel abutting a street can be designated as the frontage of the lot without creating a non-conforming parcel, then any one frontage of the lot without creating a non-conforming parcel, then any one of such property lines may be deemed selected as the frontage of such lot, provided only one front lot line is designated per lot.
-In determining whether a parcel lot width and depth shall not include any access easements.
+In the case of a corner parcel-lot or a double frontage lot, if only one property line of a corner parcel abutting a street-frontage can be designated as the frontage-of the lot without creating a non-conforming parcel-lot with respect to frontage, lot width and depth, then that property line shall be deemed the frontage-lot line.; lif more that n one property line frontage of a corner parcel abutting a street-can be designated as the frontage-of the lot without creating a non-conforming parcel, then any one of such property lines may be deemed-selected as the frontage-of such lot, provided only one front lot line is designated per lot.
+In determining whether a parcel-lot is non-conforming with regard to width and depth, the parcel-lot width and depth shall not include any access easements.